Written by Aisling Hughes on August 14, 2019

-OpenFOAM is a collection of approximately 250 applications built upon a collection of over 100 software libraries (modules).
-Each application performs a specific task, e.g the snappyHexMesh application can generate meshes for complex geometries, such as a vehicle.
-The simpleFoam application could then be used to simulate steady-state, turbulent, incompressible flow around the vehicle.The main resource for OpenFOAM developers community is the OpenFOAM User Guide , which
+OpenFOAM is a collection of approximately 250 applications built upon a group of over 100 software libraries (modules).
+Each application performs a specific task, for example, the snappyHexMesh application that can generate meshes for complex geometries, such as for a vehicle.
+The simpleFoam application could then be used to simulate steady-state, turbulent, incompressible flow around the vehicle.

 The current list of solvers distributed with OpenFOAM is covering a wide spectrum of CFD analysis:

 SimScale is based on cutting-edge open source solver technology, including OpenFOAM, which is currently used by leading companies in a large number of industries such as automotive (BMW, Ford, Volkswagen), aerospace, (Airbus), process technology (Siemens), and power generation (General Electric).

 The key benefits offered by SimScale to OpenFOAM users or other open source solvers are deeply related to the open source principles: